Continuous Optimization Problems

 Zettle function implementation for optimization problems.

 The Zettle function is widely used for testing optimization algorithms.
-The function is usually evaluated on the hypercube x_i ∈ [-5, 5], for all i = 1, 2, …, n.
+It is usually evaluated on the hypercube x_i ∈ [-5, 5] for all i = 1, 2, …, n.

 f(x: list) float[source]